 What Can You Run With A Jackery 240?

 With its 240W battery, the Jackery Explorer 240 portable power station is not built to replace your RV’s deep cycle batteries.
 Still, it can supplement those and become a great portable power source for when you are outside your camper.
 Here is what you can run on the Jackery 240:

 - A laptop from 0-100% about three times

 - A smartphone about 6-8 times, depending on how old your phone battery is

 - Your camp lights and portable fans for around a week (if you are using nothing else)

 - A small 60W TV for a day (assuming 2-3 hours of usage)

 - A mini-fridge for 4-5 hours

 - A CPAP unit overnight

-The surge power on this unit is only 400W, so do not expect to use it for anything that requires instant heating, like a coffee pot or an induction stove.
+The surge power on this unit is only 400W, so do not expect to use it for anything that requires instant heating, like a coffee pot or an induction cooktop.